 The Long Border:

 Designed to peak in late summer, these 80m long borders have a yellow and white theme which can be seen from across the terraces or close up as you wander beside the river.
 The borders are given visual strength by repeated plantings of catmint, bamboo and roses interspersed with a variety of perennials such as Phlox ‘Fujiyama’ and pockets of annuals.

 The Rose Meadows:

 In the old enclosed kitchen garden we have planted roses in meadows which add a whole new dimension to viewing these beautiful flowers.
 The perfect shell pink or buff blooms can be seen through dried grasses in high summer.
 In Autumn, when the hay has been cut, they flower again.
 Each variety is labelled for comparison.
 The meadow is framed by young plantings of some exceptional lilacs.

-Grafted in Lincolnshire especially for us, the orchard builds on the strong apple growing tradition in our area.
+Grafted in Lincolnshire especially for us, the orchard in the old kitchen garden builds on the strong apple growing tradition in our area.
 Stamford was noted for its apple production so some of the trees seen here have names associated with the area such as ‘Barnack Beauty’ and ‘Lord Burghley’ We have planted pears, plums, quinces and gages.
 Last year more new apple and pear trees arrived.
 These are scions taken from some very old trees that survive in the village.